graphcore/examples/nlp/bert/popxl/README.md

 This README describes how to run BERT models for NLP pretraining and fine-tuning tasks (SQuAD) on Graphcore IPUs using the PopXL library.

+This application shows how to run larger models on IPU.
+The techniques to do this mean that performance is lower than for models that fit in IPU memory.
+Large model training or fine-tuning requires a big Pod installation.
+The minimum to run fine-tuning with this model is a Pod16.
+PopXL is an experimental framework and may be subject to change in future releases.

 ## Table of contents

 1. [File structure](#file_structure)